-The FC anthropometry supervisor checks the condition of each measuring tape weekly, and replaces any that have become worn or stretched.
+The condition of each measuring tape is checked monthly, and any that have become worn or stretched are replaced.
 The tapes are checked for regular stretching by comparing them with the standing height ruler.
-Two people perform the check, one holding the zero mark of the tape against the height ruler at the 150 level.
-The other flattens the tape against the height ruler without stretching and marks on the tape.
-If the measure falls outside the 119.5 - 120.5 cm or 49.5 - 50.5 cm range, respectively, the tape should be replaced.
+If the measure falls outside the 119.5 - 120.5 cm the tape should be replaced.
 Note: This check also applies to tapes used in the sitting blood pressure station, if arm circumference is measured there.